matloff/fasteR/README.md

 coming lessons.

 > **Your Turn:** Recode the **Nile** data to a new vector **nile**, with
-> the values 1, 2 and 3, according to whether the corresponding number in
+> the values 1 and 2 and 3, according to whether the corresponding number in
+> **Nile** is less than 800 or not.
+Then (a bit harder), recode the
+> original **Nile** into values 1, 2 and 3, for the cases in which the
-> **Nile** is less than 800, between 800 and 1150, or greater than 1150.
+> value is less than 800, between 800 and 1150, or greater than 1150.
 > You'll probably want to do this using two separate calls to
 > **ifelse**.